artitw/apex/README.md

 To enable PyProf support, you need to install the packages required by PyProf.
 To do so, add the "--pyprof" option at installation time:
 ```
-$ pip install -v --no-cache-dir --global-option="--pyprof" --global-option="--cpp_ext" --global-option="--cuda_ext" ./
+pip install -v --no-cache-dir --global-option="--pyprof" --global-option="--cpp_ext" --global-option="--cuda_ext" pytorch-extension
 ```

 ### Windows support
-Windows support is experimental, and Linux is recommended.  `pip install -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" .` may work if you were able to build Pytorch from source on your system.  `pip install -v --no-cache-dir .` (without CUDA/C++ extensions) is more likely to work.
+Windows support is experimental, and Linux is recommended.  `pip install -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" pytorch-extension` may work if you were able to build Pytorch from source on your system.  `pip install -v --no-cache-dir pytorch-extension` (without CUDA/C++ extensions) is more likely to work.
 If you installed Pytorch in a Conda environment, make sure to install Apex in that same environment.